RehanTechForge/30DaysOfNextProjects/README.md

 ## About the Developer

-This series of projects is being developed by [Your Name], a passionate web developer with a keen interest in modern web technologies, especially Next.js.
+This series of projects is being developed by [Muhammad Rehan], a passionate web developer with a keen interest in modern web technologies, especially Next.js.
 My goal with these 30 projects is to sharpen my skills and share my learning journey with the community.

 **Contact Information:**
 - **GitHub:** [Your GitHub](https://github.com/RehanTechForge)